DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View details for a specific delivery partner

-View details for a specific delivery partner to check whether they have been registered to deliver training for a given cohort.

 ```
 GET /api/v3/delivery-partners/{id}
 ```

+View details for a specific delivery partner to check whether they've been registered to deliver training for a given cohort.

-An example response body is listed below.
-Successful requests will return a response body with the delivery partner details.
+Successful requests will return a response body with the delivery partner's details.

-For more detailed information see the specifications for this [find a delivery parter ID endpoint](/api-reference/reference-v3.html#api-v3-delivery-partners-id-get).
+For more detailed information, view the `GET delivery-partners/{id}` [endpoint documentation](/api-reference/reference-v3.html#api-v3-delivery-partners-id-get).

-#### Example response body:
+#### Example response body

 ```
 {